Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 /home/<your_login>/.nix-profile/bin/hello
 ```

-Let us assume that you need some specific library, say for instance fftw.
+Let us assume that you need some specific application, say for instance **boost**.
 First of all, you need to check if this package is available, if so which is the version number and so on:

 The complete list of all available packages can be obtained thanks to the command